fcai-sis/student-registration-component/README.md

 1. Run the application with `npm start`

+## Development

+1. Run the application in development mode with `npm run serve`

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [MIT](LICENSE) License.